mdozmorov/scRNA-seq_notes/README.md

 #### 10X QC

+- [10xqc.com](https://10xqc.com/) - Submit your 10X Cell Ranger® report and compare to data from 155 other reports, contributed by other users from across the globe.
+This tool was developed to allow users of 10X Genomics single-cell 3'mRNA-seq technology to share their experiences.
+Requires `web_summary.html` upload.
+[GitHub](https://github.com/s-andrews/10XQC).

 - [bxcheck](https://github.com/pd3/bxcheck) - Toolset for QC and processing 10x genomics data. https://github.com/pd3/bxcheck

 - [What is sequencing saturation?](https://kb.10xgenomics.com/hc/en-us/articles/115005062366-What-is-sequencing-saturation-) by 10X Genomics